straider/challenges/LearningPath/2016/EnterpriseContainerisation/Docker/README.md

     - [We started using Vagrant and Packer for our build process.
 You won't believe what happened next...](http://getcloudify.org/2015/06/24/vagrant-packer-etc.html)
 - [Ansible](https://www.ansible.com/) is a simple automation language that can perfectly describe an IT application infrastructure.
     - [Ansible Crash Course](http://www.sixtree.com.au/articles/2016/ansible-crash-course/)
+- [Docker Flow](https://technologyconversations.com/2016/04/18/docker-flow/) is a project aimed towards creating an easy to use continuous deployment flow.
+It depends on Docker Engine, Docker Compose, Consul, and Registrator.